Student Organizations & Initiatives

 ELPS is dedicated to informing students about opportunities and careers in Education Law, networking, and serving others.
 It is formed by former teachers, social workers, and individuals who care about education and are looking for ways to learn more about how education and the law interact and work together in service.

-Contact: Professor Michael Kaufman, Faculty Advisor – email@example.com
+Contact: Dean Michael Kaufman, Faculty Advisor – email@example.com

 Environmental Law Society